avelino/liquidluck/docs/install.rst

 Sorry, I have no knowledge about Windows, but it really works on Windows.
-Cygwin and MinGW would make a better life with UNIX software.
+Cygwin and MinGW would make a better life with UNIX software on Windows.

 Install with GIT